 You can store any leftovers in an air tight container in the refrigerator for up to three days.

 To freeze Shrimp Creole, allow it to cool to room temperature then transfer to a large freezer bag.
 Remove as much air as possible and store bags of Shrimp Creole lying flat on a freezer shelf for up 30 days.
 Thaw frozen Shrimp Creole overnight in the refrigerator.

 You Will Also Love This Blackened Catfish and Smoked Gouda Grits Recipe!

-- 2 tbsp butter
+- 2 tablespoon butter

-- 1 medium onion chopped
+- 1 medium yellow onion chopped

 - 1 green bell pepper chopped

 - 1 teaspoon chipotle pepper

 - 1 teaspoon cayenne pepper

 - 1 ½ cups low-sodium vegetable or chicken broth